mohammad-taheri1/TDD-Interview-JS/README.md

  Run the following commands to start using this repository:

-1- Clone the repository using this command:
+1- Clone the repository using the following command:

 ```bash
 git clone https://github.com/MamadTaheri68/TDD-Interview-JS.git